philippeitis/cpsc312-project/README.md

 Our MVP will deliver 3 core features necessary to build the product above:

-1) Natural language input
+1. Natural language processing of user input
-2) GUI running in real time
+2. Real-time GUI
-3) Functional composition that can apply sequences of effects
+3. Functional composition for chaining effects

 In order to realistically deliver these features we will need to reduce their scope compared to the final product.
-We will implement only a subset of possible commands, graphical feedback, and sequential actions.
+We will implement only a subset of possible commands, a limited portion of our desired graphical feedback, and support for a few sequential actions.

 Natural language: We will make use of Haskell's powerful abstract datatypes to interpret natural language and create a simplified pseudo-language that we can then interpret.